quadratz/telegram-entities-parser/README.md

 Probably NEVER!

-While this plugin can generate HTML, it’s generally best to send the text and entities back to Telegram.
+While this plugin can generate HTML, it's generally best to send the text and entities back to Telegram.

-Converting them to HTML is only necessary in rare cases where you need to use Telegram-formatted text **outside** of Telegram itself, such as:

-- Displaying Telegram messages on a website or web application
+Converting them to HTML is only necessary in rare cases where you need to use Telegram-formatted text **outside** of Telegram itself, such as displaying Telegram messages on a website.
-- Sending Telegram messages to a non-Telegram platform

 See the [_Cases When It's Better to Not Use This Package_](#cases-when-its-better-to-not-use-this-package) section to determine if you have a similar problem to solve.

-If you’re unsure whether this plugin is the right fit for your use case, please don’t hesitate to ask in our [Telegram group](https://t.me/grammyjs).
+If you're unsure whether this plugin is the right fit for your use case, please don't hesitate to ask in our [Telegram group](https://t.me/grammyjs).
-In most cases, people find they don’t actually need this plugin to solve their problems!
+In most cases, people find they don't actually need this plugin to solve their problems!

 ## Installation

-Run the following command in your terminal based on your package manager:
+Run the following command in your terminal based on your runtime or package manager:

 ```sh
 # Deno